 408-355-2200, then menu 7, then menu 6

 All of the launches at Ed Levin are grassy slopes.
 Most have an excellent angle for encouraging great launches.
 There are no trees or other obstructions at launch, nor are there any significant upwind obstacles to create nasty rotors when launching into recommended wind directions.
 Caution is required when launching from the back side of the 1750 foot launch.
-Conditions which make this launch useable often also rotor the LZ.
+Conditions which make this launch useable often also place the LZ in rotor.
 When doing a backside launch, you should head towards the LZ immediately, as you can get trapped on the back side and not make the gap leading to the LZ.
 You should think twice before using any launch when the wind talker (408-946-9516) is calling out eastern winds.
 Even if the flags on the 300 and 600 foot hills appear to be favorable, it's often actually the rotor from the top of the ridge curling around and blowing back up the slope.
-In these conditions, launching might be uneventful, but you may get hammered as you fly away from the hill, and have a scary ride all the way to terra firma.
-The 40, 50, and 60 foot training launches have a fairly shallow slope, and require aggresive take off runs.
+In these conditions, launching might be uneventful, but you may find yourself in significant sink as you fly away from the hill, and have a tenious glide all the way to the landing zone.
+The 40, 50, and 60 foot training launches have a fairly shallow slope, and require aggressive take off runs.

 Altitude in Feet AGL

 |LZ Altitude in Feet